henthe/fingerCounter/README.md

 The Mediapipe code to generate the landmarks is based on this Repository https://github.com/nicknochnack/MediaPipeHandPose

+# Requirements
+- Python 3.10
+- All other required packages can be installed via the Jupyter Notebooks

 # 2D approach with Tensorflow
 To run the "2D_approach" a detailed instruction can be found in "2D_approach/2approachDocu.md".
 The folder contains a jupyter notebook file, where you can find the background of the models building, training and Hyperparameter-tuning and an exported TensorFlow model(model.keras),